hmrc/crypto/README.md

   It is a replacement to `SecreGCMCipher` that was previously included in many clients; and to simplify migration, it represents the encrypted data with `EncryptedValue` rather than `Crypted`.

   Note, if you are migrating from `SecureGCMCipher`, you will provide the key (and any previous keys) to the construction of `AesGcmAdCrypto` and not to each call to `encrypt`/`decrypt`.
-You will also need to import `CryptoFormats.encryptedValueFormat` from `json-encryption`.
+You will also need to import `CryptoFormats.encryptedValueFormat` from `crypto-json`.

   To create, either call `SymmetricCryptoFactory.aesGcmAdCrypto` with the secret key, or `SymmetricCryptoFactory.aesGcmAdCryptoFromConfig` to look up the keys from config. `SymmetricCryptoFactory.aesGcmAdCryptoFromConfig` additionally supports decrypting with any available previous keys, to support key rotation.